ansible-collections/overview/collection_requirements.rst

 - It is a breaking change when you make an existing `module_utils` private and in that case the collection requires a major version bump.

 - Below are some recommendations for `module_utils` documentation:

-1. no docstring = everything we recommend for `other-environment` is supported
+  *  no docstring: everything we recommend for `other-environment` is supported
-2. docstring 'Python versions supported: as for controller-environment' = everything we recommend for `controller-environment` is supported
+  *  docstring `'Python versions supported: same as for controller-environment'`: everything we recommend for `controller-environment` is supported
-3. docstring with specific versions otherwise: 'Python versions supported: '
+  * docstring with specific versions otherwise: `'Python versions supported: '`

 Repo structure
 ===============